Case Index

 The complaint remains.

-Cross-institutional FOIA records, including HHS-OIG correspondence and Ann Arbor Police Department materials, documenting communications attributed to “Nick Bee,” reflecting sexual and criminal allegations against Dr. Bradley Foerster and Dr. Myria Petrou, appearing across multiple institutional records rather than a single attributable source.
+Cross-institutional FOIA records documenting communications attributed to an unidentified witness (“Nick Bee”), reflecting sexual and criminal allegations against Dr. Bradley Foerster and Dr. Myria Petrou.

 Ann Arbor Police Department DVD Identified by HHS-OIG: Initial Denial and Subsequent Production